- General Information on the Permanent Resident Visa

-Please note that in addition to CIC’s processing fees there is a PNP application fee of $550 that the individual is responsible for paying.
+Please note that in addition to IRCC’s processing fees there is a PNP application fee of $550 that the individual is responsible for paying.

 All nominations are coordinated through Faculty Relations(UBCV) or Human Resources (UBCO).
 For more information on this process please contact the appropriate Assistant Manager in Faculty Relations or UBCO HR at firstname.lastname@example.org.
 Faculty Relations or HR will forward the necessary documentation and checklists to the faculty member and will coordinate the application with the PNP office.

 Individuals holding tenure or tenure-track positions who opt not to apply via the PNP, or individuals who hold term positions at UBC, are responsible for applying for permanent residency on their own.
 If a member has been employed in Canada for a period of 1 year or more they can apply under the Canadian Experience Class.

 The Express Entry program aims to streamline the process of permanent residency application for the most highly qualified candidates.
 Individuals who are already employed by the University can score especially well in this process, and are thus encouraged to take advantage of Express Entry.

 If a faculty member has concerns regarding the permanent resident application process, they may wish to consider retaining an immigration lawyer/consultant.
 Faculty Relations can provide a referral upon request.
 Please note that it is the responsibility of the individual for all costs associated with this consultation.
 If a member’s Department is going to assist them financially, they should approach the Department in advance.